Embracing Regenerative Ocean Farming: The Future of Sea Moss Cultivation

 Sea moss is an accumulator.
 It grows by taking up what’s in the water around it—nutrients, minerals, and whatever else is dissolved or suspended.
 That’s part of why seaweeds can be great sources of beneficial minerals.
 But it’s also why they can accumulate unwanted substances when grown near polluted water.

 Cultivation allows us to choose ideal and safe waters for growing.
-Locations affected by heavy runoff, floodwater, sewage overflow, and agricultural discharge can create real contamination risk for sea moss, and by extension the people consuming it.
+Locations affected by heavy runoff, floodwater, sewage overflow, and agricultural discharge can create real contamination risks for sea moss and, by extension, the people consuming it.

 While cultivation doesn’t automatically solve contamination, it does allow growers to choose sites away from runoff zones and even move farming sites when conditions change.